Future Of Money

-Money makes the world go ‘round, there’s no denying it.
-It’s fundamental to modern life, whether for having a place to live, buying food, or purchasing goods and services.
+Commerce is fundamental to modern life.
 While we may not often think about it, how we use money today is vastly different from how we did millennia, centuries, or just decades ago.

 Today’s concept of money began with our ancestors bartering and directly trading items and services as a medium of exchange.
-Then, it was around 640 BCE in China (to the best of our knowledge) that the first physical coin was minted.
+Then, it was around 640 BCE in Lydia that the first standardized metal coins were minted, though early forms of metal currency appeared in China around the same era.
 The transition was eventually made to paper currency, which still exists today alongside various digital currencies and payment systems.

 It’s clear that how we use and relate to money evolves dramatically over time.
 In a world increasingly driven by technology, it’s a fair question to wonder what the future of money holds and how to best adapt to it.
-While we’re not fortune tellers here at Stax, here are our top four predictions on what the global economy and society’s relationship to money could look like in the near future.
+Here are our top four predictions on what the global economy and society’s relationship to money could look like in the near future.

 TL;DR

-- Many of these are already taking place all around of the world.
+• Many of these are already taking place all around the world.

 This prediction is one that’s already coming true in parts of the world, with countries like the Netherlands ushering in the end of cash.
-The country has seen a sharp increase in cashless payments in the past years (in part because of the pandemic).
+The country has seen a sharp increase in cashless transactions.
+Adults aged 18 to 24 now use their mobile phones for 45% of all payments.

-While the same level of adoption hasn’t reached the U.S., digital payment methods and financial technologies such as NFC contactless payments are on the rise.
-In fact, data shows that slightly over half of Americans use at least one form of contactless payments, such as contactless credit cards or mobile wallets like Google Pay.
+Moreover, digital payment methods and financial technologies such as NFC contactless payments are on the rise.
+In fact, the Global Contactless Payment Market is estimated at $65.09 billion for 2026, with NFC (near-field communication) projected to dominate 69.52% of that market share.
 With benefits including increased convenience, fewer business risks, and ease of international payments, it quickly becomes clear why there’s been a change in consumer behavior.

 Whether you use it or not, the chances are high that you’ve heard of a cryptocurrency like Bitcoin.
 Essentially, cryptocurrencies are digital or virtual currencies based on blockchain technology, which is a distributed ledger shared on peer-to-peer networks.

 Cryptocurrencies like Ethereum are popular in large part due to the possibility of decentralization.
 This means the currencies aren’t issued by a central authority (like the Federal Reserve or European Central Bank), so they can exist outside of government interference or control.
-Another advantage is that there’s no single point of failure, and it’s generally cheaper and faster to conduct cross-border, real time transfers.
+Another advantage is that there’s no single point of failure.
+Moreover, when utilizing Layer 2 protocols or stablecoins, blockchain technology can facilitate near-instant cross-border settlements at a fraction of the cost of traditional SWIFT transfers.

 It’s clear that cryptocurrency will play a role in how we interact with and use money—but to what extent still remains to be seen.

-Due to the rise in interest in cryptocurrency in recent years, countries have turned their eyes towards other new technologies around how we use money, such as a Central Bank Digital Currency (CBDC).
-Many countries’ policymakers have begun to develop and even implement CBDCs, in part as a safer alternative to cryptocurrency.
+Due to the rise in interest in cryptocurrency in recent years, countries have turned their eyes toward other new technologies around how we use money, such as a Central Bank Digital Currency (CBDC).
+Many countries’ policymakers have begun to develop and even implement CBDCs.
+While CBDCs offer increased efficiency and financial inclusion, they also represent a shift toward programmable money, sparking vital industry-wide debates regarding consumer privacy and data security.

 Essentially, a CBDC is a digital form of fiat currency, such as the European Central Bank’s digital euro project.
 For most countries, a CBDC is not intended to replace fiat currency but rather to complement it.
 These currencies would be regulated by a governmental or monetary figure—providing financial regulation—and would be pegged to the fiat currency’s value.
 Theoretically, this reduces some of the inherent risks of cryptocurrency due to its decentralization and volatility.

 Given all these benefits, it’s highly likely we’ll see CBDCs become more prominent in the near future.
-In fact, data shows that 86% of central banks are actively researching the potential of CBDCs.
+In fact, of the 93 central banks surveyed by the BIS, 91% (85 institutions) are now actively exploring a Central Bank Digital Currency (CBDC) in some form.
 Within Europe, the European Central Bank is already exploring what a digital euro would like; in China, consumers can pay for mass transit rides using digital yuan.
 While CBDCs are still in their very early days and many kinks still need to be ironed out, digital money will likely play a significant role in money’s future.

 Our final prediction is one we can already see taking place throughout society today.
 Within the last few decades, we’ve seen an increase in digital financial services such as online banking.
 However, their full potential remains unrealized.